walshb/Devede/README.md

-##Creating a DVD at the command line
+##Authoring a DVD at the command line

 First clone the code and switch to the "command_line" branch: